nareerat2530/StringSearcher/README.md

-# an appication interpret a text string as numbers
+# an appication that interpret a text string as numbers